 At age 10, Ashley J. Long attended an animation workshop at the Disney Studios in Florida.
 Since then, she’s strived to follow a path that would land her a job in the industry.
 And her hard work has paid off.
-At the beginning of Long’s third season at Fox Television Animation in Los Angeles, she was promoted to storyboard artist for the animated series American Dad.

 A native of the Quad Cities area in Illinois, Long left her hometown after graduating from high school.
 She wanted to attend a college that offered a foundation in animation and would broaden the experience she had already gained through workshops and personal projects.
 She chose CCS where she eventually graduated as valedictorian.

 “I was fortunate to study under David Chai and Steve Stanchfield, the department’s core traditional animation professors,” said Long.
 “They consistently challenged me to work outside my comfort zone and had lots real world wisdom and industry stories to share.

 “One of my fondest memories was attending the Kalamazoo Animation Festival with Dave, Steve, and a team of my classmates.
 We had one week to produce an animated PSA, during which we lived (ate, slept, showered) in the Kalamazoo campus buildings.
 It was like a road trip, academic bowl, and spring break all rolled in one.

 “Another time, a team of us drove down to Chicago to shoot our short film on a real animation stand.
 We literally worked all day, departed for Detroit at one in the morning, and then ran out of gas in the middle of nowhere in the freezing February temperatures.
 Dave called AAA, Steve ran down the highway for gas, and the other student and I worked to keep the animation cels warm for fear they might crack in the cold.
 It was a crazy situation, but we actually got back in time for me to attend my morning class.